-Last week I spoke with a client about his company’s blog and I gave him few suggestions of how he could increase the engagement and improve the SEO of its website by using blog articles.
+Last week I spoke with a client about his company’s blog and I gave him a few suggestions on how he could increase the engagement and improve the SEO of its website by using blog articles.

-I was very surprised to see his furious reaction to the idea of re-posting his LinkedIn articles on the blog or re-posting other contents he had created on social media in the past.
+I was very surprised to see his negative reaction to the idea of re-posting his LinkedIn articles on the blog or re-posting other content he had created on social media in the past.
 His only objection was: “But isn’t that duplicated content?
 Won’t I be penalized by Google if I do that?”

 This made me realize that a lot of people who’ve heard the term “duplicate content” often associate it with some black-hat SEO techniques, or even with a penalty.
 Many people don’t realize that their website already has some unintentionally created duplicate content.

-In this article I am speaking about duplicate content and the most common situation in which duplicated content may have a negative effect on your SEO.
-I will also cover the main causes for unintentionally created duplicate content on a website.
+In this article, I am speaking about duplicate content and the most common situation in which duplicated content may have a negative effect on your SEO.
+I will also cover the main causes of unintentionally created duplicate content on a website.

 What is duplicate content?

 Duplicate content is content that appears on the Internet on more than one URL.
-URL, as we know stand for “Uniform Resource Locator” and in simple words it is the unique website address of a web page.
+URL, as we know stands for “Uniform Resource Locator” and in simple words, it is the unique website address of a web page.
 So, if the same content appears at more than one website address, we’ve got duplicate content.

 How duplicate content affects SEO and search visibility?